WSP Global to buy Balfour Beatty's U.S. professional services unit

-Canada's WSP Global Inc (WSP.TO) said it would buy Balfour Beatty Plc's (BALF.L) U.S. professional services division, Parsons Brinckerhoff, for an enterprise value of about $1.24 billion, to increase its footprint in the U.S. transportation segment.
+Canada's WSP Global Inc (WSP.TO) said it would buy Balfour Beatty Plc's (BALF.L) U.S. professional services division, Parsons Brinckerhoff, for an enterprise value of about $1.24 billion (about 692 million pounds), to increase its footprint in the U.S. transportation segment.

 The deal will also help WSP expand in the United Kingdom and give it a stronger presence in key growth regions such as Asia and Australia, the company said.